sherobbedmyboots/malkoo/Templates/Incident Response.md

 - Interface with CIRTs, local, state, and federal law enforcement through local chapters of InfraGard, HTCIA, or ECTF
 - Policy should specify to notify public, law enforcement, etc for breaches, threats to public safety or health, other types of incidents
 - SOPs should define responses for each scenario, methodology for deviating from SOPs, notification and justification of planned deviations, contain/clear or watch/ learn
 - Authorization, circumstances, and protocols for incident handlers accessing and responding to all systems in enterprise, especially critical systems

+### Patch Harden and Baseline

 ## Identification

 Maintain SA of indications, warnings, intelligence, fuse or correlate information